I’ve been fortunate to visit many wonderful cities around the world, but the one that stole my heart is Sydney.

 Maybe it’s because of the stunning harbour, meandering around Sydney’s many different bays, coves, beaches and rivers.
 Or the distinctive green and cream ferries that take you around them.
 Perhaps the many reminders of my home country (the UK), given our shared history and culture – but then again, other cities in the world have those, without causing the same emotional reaction.

 And then there’s the people.
 Sydneysiders are down-to-earth, fun-loving and friendly.
 Their ‘no worries’ way of looking at life is infectious.
-When I visited for the first time, ill and in need of medical attention after a very uncomfortable 23-hour flight, I could not have chosen a better place in which to recuperate.
+When I visited for the first time, ill and in need of medical attention after a very uncomfortable 23-hour flight, I couldn’t have chosen a better place in which to recuperate.

 Being one of the world’s top cities, there are plenty of excellent published posts and guides on what to do in Sydney.
 This post will not attempt to replicate them.
 Instead, it’s very much a personal reflection on what I think makes the city so special.